-The Southern California Section will be celebrating its 100th anniversary in 2011.
+The Southern California Section celebrated its 100th anniversary in 2011.
 With the exception of a scrapbook commemorating the 25th anniversary, we know of no physical records of the section prior to 1946.
 All information about the early years of the section was found in the inaugural volume of SCALACS, where the editors had the fortunate insight to include articles featuring meeting minutes and reminiscences from the early years.
 This webpage is devoted to telling a story about the history of the section, as well as the Los Angeles area.
 Parts one through five of the story are ready for you to read.
 Author: Barbara Belmont

 Part One: The Early Years (1901-1925)

 The setting is Los Angeles, California, in the early 1900s.
 Although there is no natural harbor, and inadequate supply of fresh water, the population of 100,000 is steadily growing, attracted by the mild climate and the possibilities a new life has to offer.
 The major industries are agriculture (orange groves), mining, reclamation, and construction.
 Chemists are entrepreneurs and assayers, eking out a living as consultants, or making sugar, soap, cement, and asphalt.
 There are four little colleges where chemistry of any consequence is taught: University of Southern California, Occidental, Throop (now Caltech), and Pomona.
 An electric railway system radiates from downtown Los Angeles to San Bernardino, Santa Ana, San Pedro, San Fernando, and Pasadena, making travel to and from Los Angeles logistically reasonable.

 It is 1901, and eight chemists meet together in an office at the Los Angeles Soap Company.
 They decide to call themselves the Los Angeles Chemical Club and meet monthly over lunch and beer to discuss things they have learned that might result in a prosperous collective manufacturing venture.
 By 1903, the group has doubled in size, and they now call themselves The Los Angeles Chemical and Metallurgical Club to be more inclusive of the member assayers who earn their living averting mining scams and swindles.